 Don’t be afraid of the big bad “M” on your dial.
 It seems scary but, it gives you full control.
 What you are aiming for is long exposures, this means small apertures and long shutter speeds coupled with low ISO.
 So set your dial to “M” and get ready.
 Your camera will not make the right decisions when shooting fireworks, it just doesn’t know what it’s looking at.
 Take control, you’ll be happy you did.

 Somewhere between f/8 to f/16 is where you want to be.
-There’s no “rule”, ambient light will play a role so use your judgement keeping in mind that you’re looking for an exposure between 10-15 seconds.
+There’s no “rule”, ambient light will play a role so use your judgement keeping in mind that you’re looking for an exposure between 8-30 seconds. (try f/8 for 11 seconds to start and adjust down from there).

 Stay under 400 and save yourself from noise.
 You’re already going to have noise because of the long exposure so 100-200 will do (100 is better).